Hawthorn Bancshares (HWBK)

 AI Analysis | Feedback

-Brent M. Giles, Chief Executive Officer
+Brent M. Giles Chief Executive Officer

-Brent M. Giles has served as CEO of Hawthorn Bancshares, Inc. and Hawthorn Bank since May 2023.
-For the three years prior, he was the CEO of Wisconsin Bank and Trust and Bank of Blue Valley.
-From 2003 until its sale in 2019, Mr. Giles served as Chairman and Chief Executive Officer of Liberty Bancorp, Inc. and BankLiberty, where he took the company public and led it through several acquisitions and organic growth to become a top-performing community bank.
-Prior to 2003, he held various commercial banking roles and spent nine years as an FDIC examiner.
-He earned his bachelor's degree in banking and finance and his MBA from the University of Missouri.
+Mr. Giles has served as CEO of Hawthorn Bank and Director of Hawthorn Bancshares, Inc. since May 2023.
+Prior to joining Hawthorn, he spent three years as the CEO of Wisconsin Bank and Trust and Bank of Blue Valley.
+From 2003 until its sale in 2019, Mr. Giles was the Chairman and Chief Executive Officer of Liberty Bancorp, Inc. and BankLiberty, where he took the company public and oversaw multiple acquisitions and organic growth, establishing it as a top-performing community bank.
+BankLiberty received numerous accolades, including "best bank" and "best place to work."
+His extensive experience includes early roles in commercial banking and nine years as an FDIC examiner.

-Christopher E. Hafner, Chief Financial Officer
+Christopher Eugene Hafner Chief Financial Officer

-Gregg A. Bexten, President
+Gregg A. Bexten President

-Martin J. Weishaar, Executive Vice President and General Counsel
+Martin J. Weishaar Executive Vice President and General Counsel

 AI Analysis | Feedback